After backlash, Merkel ditches stricter Easter lockdown

 “No plan, no clue, no courage,” ran a headline in the online edition of the mass-selling Bild daily above a picture of Merkel and two state leaders.

-But state premiers pushed back, only agreeing to call on citizens to stay at home over the Easter holidays.
+The HDE association of retailers welcomed Merkel’s announcement on Wednesday, saying that closing stores for an extra day ahead of Easter would have led to logistical problems and prompted shoppers to rush to stock up earlier.

-The move drew criticism from all sides, with businesses lamenting the extended lockdown and medical experts saying the new measures were not tough enough to prevent the exponential spread of more infectious variants of the virus.
+“With today’s decision, a bit of reason is returning to coronavirus policy,” HDE president Stefan Genth said.

-The HDE association of retailers welcomed Merkel’s reversal on Wednesday, noting that closing stores for an extra day ahead of Easter would have led to logistical problems and prompted shoppers to rush to stock up earlier.
+Finance Minister Olaf Scholz, who is also vice-chancellor, said Merkel made the right decision to reverse plans for a stricter lockdown over Easter but he said the government had to avoid similar mishaps in coming weeks or risk further eroding confidence.

-“With today’s decision, a bit of reason is returning to coronavirus policy,” said HDE president Stefan Genth.
+“We have to make sure that such a mistake won’t be repeated, we have to prepare such decisions well and in a better way in the future,” he told reporters on Wednesday.

 The CDU suffered historic defeats in two state elections this month, hit by public frustration over the slow vaccine rollout and the extended lockdown measures, as well as a scandal over the procurement of face masks.